 In winter, Bergün is a popular destination for sledgers: Preda-Bergün is a classic among sledging runs.
 The route goes down over 5 km of the Albula pass, closed in winter.
 For night-owls, it is floodlit until late in the evening.
 A second, steeper sledging run from Darlux to Bergün is tremendous fun, especially for bold sledgers!

 Bergün also has a traditional skiing area.
 Two chair-lifts and a T-bar lift take skiers and snowboarders up to Darlux at 2552 m.
-Snow-shoe walkers are also catered for here - there are places for beginners to go near the village.
+There are two ski lifts near the village that are ideal for beginners and families.
+Snow-shoe walkers are also catered for here.
+Freestylers can enjoy themselves in the varied Snowhill Park.
 Cross-country ski tracks, winter walks, curling pitches and an ice-rink all promise lots of winter sports fun.

 - Picturesque village – in the historic centre of the village of Bergün are fine Engadine houses, many decorated with sgraffito (a decorative scratching technique).